 A political economy approach also allows for an analysis of the political dimensions of cooperation and contestation associated with digital resources, and for the information and knowledge emanating from the process to inform policy and programming.
 This study attempts to identify stakeholders in Nepal's digital ecosystem and analyze how cooperation and contestation among these ecosystem actors plays out.
-In most cases, the most prominent and private sector.
+In most cases, the most prominent and consequential digital ecosystem relationships are those between the government and private sector.
 In Nepal, contestation borne out of a lack of mutual understanding of domain and role and limited vision resulting from a lack of imagination and confirmation bias have led to a void of trust between the public and private sectors.
 As such, there is an inherent lack of understanding of the existing resources in the ecosystem, and the potential for their optimal sharing and utilization-a lack of understanding that persists even as there are positive examples on display just across the border in India.